PTB-SR/ocdb/docs/index.rst

   * Till Biskup.
 The ocdb Python package (2024). `doi:10.5281/zenodo.######## <https://doi.org/10.5281/zenodo.########>`_

-Furthermore, if you use the data the ocdb package provides access to for your own research, use the appropriate references for each individual dataset, as available from the metadata.
+Furthermore, if you use the data the ocdb package provides access to for your own research, use the appropriate references for each individual dataset, as available from its metadata.
 Have a look at the documentation of the :class:`ocdb.material.Material` class for details how to conveniently obtain the relevant bibliographic data, either as string or as BibTeX record.

 Installation